 American, European and Global Depositary Receipts.
-As part of its principal investment strategy, the Global Equity Fund invests in American Depository Receipts ("ADRs").
-ADRs, as well as other "hybrid" forms of ADRs, including European Depositary Receipts ("EDRs") and Global Depositary Receipts ("GDRs"), are certificates evidencing ownership of shares of a foreign issuer.
+The Underlying Funds in which the Funds invest may hold American Depository Receipts ("ADRs") as well as other "hybrid" forms of ADRs, including European Depositary Receipts ("EDRs") and Global Depositary Receipts ("GDRs"), which are certificates evidencing ownership of shares of a foreign issuer.
 These certificates are issued by depository banks and generally trade on an established market in the United States or elsewhere.
 The underlying shares are held in trust by a custodian bank or similar financial institution in the issuer's home country.
 The depository bank may not have physical custody of the underlying securities at all times and may charge fees for various services, including forwarding dividends and interest and corporate actions.
 ADRs are alternatives to directly purchasing the underlying foreign securities in their national markets and currencies.
 However, ADRs continue to be subject to many of the risks associated with investing directly in foreign securities including increased market, illiquidity, currency, political, information and other risks, and even where traded in U.S. dollars are subject to currency risk if the underlying security is traded in a foreign currency.
 GDRs, EDRs, and other similar instruments may be issued by a U.S. or non-U.S. entity and may be traded in other currencies.
 GDRs are tradable both in the United States and Europe and are designed for use throughout the world.
 EDRs are issued in bearer form and are designed for use in European securities markets.
+See "Foreign Securities" for more information on the risks of investing in foreign securities.